rohit7209/jrPaginator/README.md

 Name of the mysql database table.
 Ex:
 dbTableName: 'contact_list'
-#filePath     Compulsory
+#filePath     (Compulsory)
 Path of jrPaginationHandler.php, you can place it at your preffered location.
 You can also change the file name or you can copy paste the code from this file to another php file just care the $link variable which holds the mysqli connection.
 Ex:

 filePath: 'assets/user/contacts/jrPaginationHandler.php<sup><sub>​</sub></sup>

 #tableHead

 Provide your own custom table head row.
+Ex:
-Ex: tableHead : '<tr><th>Id</th><th>Name</th><th>Email</th><th>Contact</th><th>Address</th></tr>'​​
+tableHead : '<tr><th>Id</th><th>Name</th><th>Email</th><th>Contact</th><th>Address</th></tr>'​​

 #columnList
 List of columns you want to fetch from the database table.
+Ex:
 columnList: {a: 'id', b: 'name', c: 'contact', d: 'email'}

 #listLength
 Length of list, i.e. no. of rows you want to display at a time in the table
+Ex:
 listLength: 15      //Default is 20

 #showPageBtn
 no. of page buttons you want to display at a time
+Ex:
 showPageBtn: 4      //Default is 5

 #showLastPage
 User can not see the no. of total pages if set to 'false'
+Ex:
 showLastPage: false      //Default is 'true'

 #rowAddOn
 This parameter can be used to add any new common data column in the rows that is not in the database table. such as delete or edit button.
+Ex:
 rowAddOn: '<td><input type='button' value='Delete' onclick='delete(this);'></td>

 #6.
 Full fledge example:

 $(document).ready(function(){